-System Support Operations (SSO): SSO's provides headquarters-level FC domain systems support, end user support and governance of the Army's modernized and deployed FC domain Enterprise Resource Planning systems (ERPs).
+System Support Operations (SSO): SSO's mission is to provide headquarters-level FC domain systems support, end user support and governance of the Army's modernized and deployed FC domain ERP systems.
 This ensures technological capabilities, maturation and evolution align with Army and FC domain objectives.

-This mission is carried out by providing business process subject matter expertise to the end user for the General Funds Enterprise Business System (GFEBS), GFEBS-Sensitive Activities and the Global Combat Support System-Army finance portion.
+This mission is carried out by providing business process subject matter expertise to the end user for the General Funds Enterprise Business System, GFEBS-Sensitive Activities and the Global Combat Support System-Army finance portion.

-SSO facilitates governance over FC requirements impacting the FC ERPs and shepherds functional improvements through the system development and deployment process in conjunction with the Army Shared Services Center (ASSC) and respective project management offices.
+SSO facilitates governance over FC requirements impacting the FC ERPs and shepherds functional improvements through the system development and deployment process in conjunction with the Army Shared Services Center and respective project management offices.

-SSO is responsible for designing and deploying value-added dashboards and reports via the GFEBS business intelligence toolset; providing instructor-led, end-user refresher training for the GFEBS and GFEBS-SA transactional and data analytics capabilities; and supporting all end users in Army's financial statement audit endeavors and the ASSC and the GFEBS program management office in the system and organization controls audits.
+SSO is responsible for designing and deploying value-added dashboards and reports via the GFEBS Business Intelligence toolset; providing instructorled, end-user refresher training for the GFEBS and GFEBS-SA transactional and data analytics capabilities; and supporting all end users in Army's financial statement audit endeavors and the ASSC and the GFEBS PMO in the System and Organization Controls audits.